auriq/essentia_docs/source/install/aws/index.rst

 Once the instance is launched, you can connect to the web based UI by entering the IP address into your web browser.
 The default account username is "essentia" and password is your 'Instance ID'.
 Instructions for getting started with the viewer are found in :doc:`../../dlv/dlv`.

+**Note:** Always check your version of Essentia by running ``ess -v``.
+If this version does not match the version of this documentation listed in the top-left of this page, click the **Versions** link next to our documentation version and navigate to the documentation version that matches your version of Essentia.

 AWS additional notes
 ====================